Cordillera de la Costa montane forests: Climate

 The Köppen climate classification is "Aw": equatorial, winter dry in most of the region.
 While at higher elevation of mountain range, the Köppen climate classification is "Cwb": warm temperate, winter dry.

 Flora

 The ecoregion is home to three main plant communities, evergreen transition forests, evergreen montane cloud forests, and upper montane elfin forest, which are determined by elevation and exposure.

 Evergreen transition forests

-The Evergreen transition forests extend from 600–900 metres to 1000 metres elevation.
+The Evergreen transition forests extend from 600 to 900 metres to 1000 metres elevation.
 They lie above the drier lower montane semi-deciduous forests of the La Costa xeric shrublands.
 The transition forests have a closed canopy made up of Trophis racemosa, Ficus macbridei, Tetragastris caracasana, Zanthoxylum ocumarense, Banara nitida, etc. The giant endemic tree Gyranthera caribensis, which can grow up to 60 m in height, forms small emergent stands that rise above the forest canopy.
 The understory is composed of woody shrubs, ferns, and large herbs like Heliconia bihai, Heliconia revoluta, and Dieffenbachia maculata.